 LGBTQ populations suffer from high rates of drug and alcohol abuse.
-They also suffer minority stress, stress which stems from internalized feelings of cultural/social exclusion and fuels their chemical dependency.
+They also suffer from minority stress, stress which stems from internalized feelings of cultural/social exclusion and fuels their chemical dependency.
 Unfortunately, members of the LGBTQ community also have a 120% higher risk of homelessness.

-Homeless members of the LGBTQ community are not immune to drug and alcohol abuse.
-More members of this community face depression, PTSD, anxiety and suicidal ideation (thoughts of suicide), and self-medicating with substance when homeless.
-According to Psychology Today, homeless LGBTQ members “have the highest number of illicit drug use.”
+Members of the LGBTQ community are not immune to the devastating effects of homelessness and substance abuse.
+More members of this community face depression, PTSD, anxiety, suicidal ideation (thoughts of suicide), and self-medicating with substance when homeless.
+According to Psychology Today, homeless LGBTQ Americans “have the highest number of illicit drug use.”
 Homeless lesbian women (and lesbian women in general) report higher numbers of alcohol abuse in response to the internalized disorders and minority stress.
-When homeless, they are more subjected to violence and sexual assault compared to their heterosexual counterparts.
-In particular, homelessness is more common in the transgender community, as members of the transgender community often struggle with job discrimination.
+When homeless, homosexual Americans are more subjected to violence and sexual assault compared to their heterosexual counterparts.
+In particular, homelessness is more common in the transgender community; members of the transgender community often struggle with housing and job discrimination.

 Hope Is Not Lost: Get Help Today

 Connections between homelessness and addiction are unfortunate manifestations of cause and effect, but hope is not lost.
-Medical professionals at rehab facilities can help to make the treatment process more safe.
-For more information on your treatment options, contact a treatment provider and discover how you or a loved one suffering can take control and change their life.
+Licensed professionals at rehab facilities can help to make the treatment process more safe.
+For more information on your treatment options, contact a treatment provider today.